jaredpar/basic-reference-assemblies/README.md

-# Simplify in memory compilation for .NET Core
+# Easy in memory compilations for Roslyn

 [Roslyn](https://github.com/dotnet/roslyn) is a powerful API for C# and Visual Basic compilations.
 Provide it code, a few options and a set of references and